pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 [Google.org](http://news.blogs.nytimes.com/2006/09/14/philanthropy-googles-way-not-the-usual/),
 was structured as a for-profit charity.
 It was an experiment by Google to change the way philanthropies are administered.
-While some problems arose in Google.org's implementation, it is not limited in the ways that traditional non-profit organizations are limited.
+While some problems arose in Google.org's implementation, their structure is not limited in the ways that traditional non-profit organizations are limited.
 For example, it can create or invest in businesses, lobby Congress, and seek funding from venture capitalists.
 It also pays income taxes.

 We differ the most from Google.org in that we need to make a profit to survive and to promote our mission, and maybe this is where Google.org went wrong.
 It